npm/rfcs/accepted/0000-make-scripts-install-opt-in.md

 ### Enforcement behavior

-When a dependency has install scripts and is not in the `allowScripts` allowlist:

-- The install continues by default.
-Scripts are skipped, and a warning is printed listing the blocked packages with a suggestion to run `npm approve-scripts`.
-- In strict mode (`strict-script-builds=true` in `.npmrc`), the install fails with an error instead.
-- The `--dangerously-allow-all-scripts` flag overrides the allowlist and runs all scripts.
+The policy is a tri-state per package:

+- `true`: install scripts run.
+- `false`: install scripts are silently skipped.
+- absent: install scripts run (Phase 1 default) and a post-install advisory warning lists the package so users can review it.
+In a future major release this default flips to skip-with-warning.

+In strict mode (`strict-allow-scripts=true`), the install fails before any scripts run if any dependency has install scripts that aren't covered by a `true` or `false` entry.
+The `--dangerously-allow-all-scripts` flag bypasses the policy and runs every install script.

+The `--allow-scripts` CLI flag is restricted to one-off and global contexts (`npm exec`, `npx`, `npm install -g`).
+Passing it during a project-scoped `npm install`, `ci`, `update`, or `rebuild` is an error: team-wide policy belongs in `package.json#allowScripts` or `.npmrc`, not in a command-line flag that gets copy-pasted into READMEs.

-The existing `--ignore-scripts` flag continues to work as before, disabling all scripts including root project scripts.
+The existing `--ignore-scripts` flag continues to work as before, disabling all scripts (including root project scripts) regardless of `allowScripts`.

 ### Affected commands